Portable long service leave allows workers to take their long service leave from employer to employer.

 How is service credited?

-The quarterly periods are:
+The Quarterly reporting periods are:

 - 1 January - 31 March